 Doubt as to Collectibility Was Not Satisfied

-The IRS reviewed the offer-in-compromise based on doubt as to collectibility.
+In the Eberhardts’ case, the IRS reviewed the offer-in-compromise based on doubt as to collectibility.
 The IRS evaluated the Eberhardts reasonable collection potential and concluded that they could pay the entire liability within a reasonable period of time.
 Both Mr. and Mrs. Eberhardt were employed and their monthly income exceeded their allowable monthly expenses.

 Effective Tax Administration Not Warranted

-The term “economic hardship” means the inability of the taxpayer to pay his or her reasonable living expenses.
+In the Eberhardts’ case, the IRS reviewed the offer-in-compromise based on effective tax administration.
 The IRS concluded that the Eberhardts could pay the full amount of the liability by making monthly payments and still pay for their reasonable living expenses.
 The U.S. Tax Court considered the following factors in concluding that there was no economic hardship in this case:

-- Whether the taxpayers were capable of earning a living because of a long term illness, medical condition, or disability, and it is reasonably foreseeable that taxpayers’ financial resources would be exhausted providing care and support during the course of the condition;
+- Whether the taxpayers were capable of earning a living because of a long-term illness, medical condition, or disability, and it is reasonably foreseeable that taxpayers’ financial resources would be exhausted providing care and support during the course of the condition;

-- Although taxpayers have certain monthly income, whether that income is exhausted each month in providing for the care of dependents with no other means of support; and
+- Although taxpayers have a certain monthly income, whether that income is exhausted each month in providing for the care of dependents with no other means of support; and

 The Eberhardts claimed that they could not pay the tax in full because they had a substantial amount of short-term debt, the expenses of deferred maintenance on their home, and the need to fund their retirement savings over a limited number of years.
-The court concluded that this did not rise to the level of a financial hardship.
+The court concluded that this did not rise to the level of financial hardship.